twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **TINSTALLEDFONTSFORM** – Shows a list of installed fonts in the computer which can be opened.
 The preview in the bottom side (version 5.0 & above) is shown by its font name.
 The Arial Rounded MT Bold (previously) and Segoe Script fonts were used in the form as shown in the manual.
 Version 10.1.0.2272 (2016-12-20) & below has a delay.
 * **TKERNFEATUREFRAME** – Used by `TKERNINGFORM`.
 * **TKERNGROUPMANAGERFORM** (version 7.0 & above) – Manages kerning groups or classes in the font.
-* **TKERNINGFORM** (version 3.0 until 8.0) – Views or edits the legacy `KERN` table (not the `GPOS` kerning tables) in the font (replaced with OpenType Designer in version 7.0 & above).
+* **TKERNINGFORM** (version 3.0 until 8.0) – Edits the legacy `KERN` table (not the `GPOS` kerning tables) in the font (replaced with OpenType Designer in version 7.0 & above).
 The Calibri (previously) font was used in the form as shown in the program's official screenshots.
 The Elephant font (previously) was used in the form with the AV pair selected as shown in the manual.
 * **TKERNINGNEWPAIRFORM** (version 3.0 until 8.0) – Adds a kerning pair to the old `KERN` table or `GPOS` kerning tables.
 * **TKERNINGNEWSINGLEFORM** (version 7.0 & above) – Adds a single kerning adjustment to the font.
 * **TMADEXCEPT**, **TMECONTACTFORM**, **TMEDETAILSFORM**, **TMESCRSHOTFORM** – Contains exceptions, contact info, details about the crash report and screenshots.